 POETICS OF THE PERIPHERY

-An undergraduate symposium at McGill University
+An undergraduate symposium at McGill University, hosted by The Channel and Canvas

 The theme invites inquiry into the peripheral realms of art—be they visual, literary or performed.